rakibkibriaa/Implementation-of-AES-ECDH-Key-Exchange-/README.md

 - **Space padding is ambiguous.** If your message ends in spaces, they can't be told apart from padding.
 PKCS#7 padding fixes this, but I kept spaces for simplicity.
 - **Nothing is authenticated.** CBC without a MAC won't detect tampering, and the key exchange is open to a man-in-the-middle attack because neither side proves who they are.
 - **The socket code is basic.** It assumes each message fits in a single `recv` call and only handles text, so long messages or binary files won't work.
-- **Only 128-bit AES.** The ECDH side is benchmarked at 128, 192, and 256 bits, but AES itself is fixed at 128.

 ## Author